SolidWallOfCode/libswoc/doc/code/IntrusiveDList.en.rst

 Explicit object life cycle management is already required.
    In many cases, particularly in Traffic Server, it is a requirement for other reasons to explicit manage object life times, through :code:`new` / :code:`delete`.
-This is this major drawback to :class:`InstrusiveDList`, therefore if it's already a requirement using :class:`InstrusiveDList` is a good choice because it lets the code do its object management and use an STL compliant container without the complexity adding additional helper classes.
+This is this major drawback to :code:`IntrusiveDList`, therefore if it's already a requirement using :code:`IntrusiveDList` is a good choice because it lets the code do its object management and use an STL compliant container without the complexity adding additional helper classes.